-Special Student Any nondegree-seeking student and/or those who have not met the admission standards.
+Special Any nondegree-seeking student and/or those who have not met the admission standards.
 See Admissions section.

 Specialization A concentration in undergraduate programs or a track in graduate programs.
 See Concentration or Track.

-Support Requirements A set of courses that are required to supplement a major.

-Suspension See Academic Suspension and Disciplinary Suspension.

-Teacher Certification Approval granted by the state for a teacher to instruct in the public schools.
+Support A set of courses that are required to supplement a major.
+Requirements Suspension See Academic Suspension and Disciplinary Suspension.
+Teacher Approval granted by the state for a teacher to instruct in the public Certification schools.
 The certification area is the subject area in which the student prepares to teach.
 See also Endorsement.
 Term A period of instruction during which courses are offered.

-Track A group of courses within a graduate program which provide more narrowlyfocused academic instruction.
+Track A group of courses within a graduate program which provide more narrowly-focused academic instruction.
 Transcript The student's permanent academic record.
 See Academic Policies section.

-Withdrawal The official act of dropping one or all courses before the end of a semester or term.
+semester or term.
 See Academic Policies section.

+The official act of dropping one or all courses before the end of a